PrimeHover/QuestBook/README.md

 ### ChangeLog

+* 01/11/2016: Bux fixes (black background when using third party plugins that deals with background; update quests now working)
 * 12/27/2015: Version 1.3 released (Page improvements, background image and tag notations)
 * 11/19/2015: Version 1.2 released (More organized layout, quests separated by category, page breaks when writing quests, allow several comments to write quests, bug fixing).
 * 11/12/2015: Fixed issue about not saving quests when saving and exiting the game.
 Also, added some features to check status and priorities of quests via Script command.